-- Dr Abbasi deliver a talk on 5G antenna design and 5G smart campus in Huwaei Head office, Shenzen, China.
+- Dr Abbasi delivered a talk on 5G antenna design and 5G smart campus in Huwaei Head office, Shenzen, China.

-- Dr Abbasi deliver a talk on Wearables and Implants at Shenzen University, Antenna Key Lab, Shenzen, China.
+- Dr Abbasi delivered a talk on Wearables and Implants at Shenzen University, Antenna Key Lab, Shenzen, China.

 - Dr Abbasi delivered a talk on Future with Wearable’s: Downscaling to Nano-Scale at SiChuan University, Chengdu, China.